sgchun/nps/README.md

    > Residual Deviance: 1621 &nbsp;AIC: 1625
    > Done

-### Running NPS on Test set #1 using SGE clusters
+### Running NPS on test set #1 using SGE clusters

 To run NPS on SGE clusters, please run the following steps.
-All steps have to be run on the top-level NPS directory (`nps-1.0.0/`), and jobs should be launched with the `qsub -cwd` option.
+All steps have to run in the top-level NPS directory (`nps-1.0.0/`), and jobs should be launched with the `qsub -cwd` option.
 The option `-t 1-22` will run NPS jobs over all 22 chromosomes in parallel.
+The job scripts are located in the `sge/` directory.

 ```
 cd nps-1.0.0/